jinglescode/time-series-forecasting-pytorch/README.md

 We also split the dataset into two parts, for training and validation.
 We split the data into 80:20 - 80% of the data is used for training, with the remaining 20% to verify our model's performance in predicting future prices.
 (Alternatively, another common practice is to split the initial data into train, validation, and test set (70/20/10), where the test dataset is not used at all during the training process.)
 This graph shows the portion of data for training and validation, approximately data before 2017 are used for training and after for verifying our model's performance.

 ![dataset split](static/figure02-train-validation-split.png)

+Append the following code block to your **project.py** file.
+If you re-run the file now, it should generate a graph similar to above, where the training data is colored in green and validation data is colored in blue.

 <details>
 <summary>View codes</summary>